mmuratarat/mmuratarat.github.io/_posts/2019-01-17-implementing-padding-schemes-of-tensorflow-in-python.md

 Again, $\left \lceil \cdot \right \rceil$ is the ceiling function.

+# What's an image?
 Generally, we can consider an image as a matrix whose elements are numbers between 0 and 255.
-The size of this matrix is $\text{image height} \times \text{image width} \times \text{the number of image channels}$.
+The size of this matrix is $\text{image height} \times \text{image width} \times \text{image depth}$.
 A grayscale image has 1 channel (such as infamous MNIST dataset) where a color image has 3 channels (for an RGB).
 Based on the input, a convolution layer can have either multiple input channels (each is a 2D matrix) or one input channel (still a 2D matrix) and resulting layer can have either multiple output channels (multiple kernel, again, each is a 2D matrix) or one output channel (one kernel, still a 2D matrix).

 Each convolution acts like a feature-extractor over the image.
 The number of output channels defines the number of kernels, which convolve over your input volume.
 So even if your input image is a grayscale image (1 channel), a lot of different kernels can learn different things.
 In any case, computations are almost similar with a slight tweak.